 Roof and Gutters

-Your roof and gutters play a crucial role in protecting your home from hurricane water damage.
+Your roof and gutters are crucial in protecting your home from hurricane water damage.
 To prepare them for a hurricane, you can:

 Foundation and Basement